-The Youngstown ghetto is located in a small town that’s similar to an East St. Louis, Gary, Indiana, or Flint, Michigan, while being between the two cities of Pittsburgh and Cleveland.
+The Youngstown ghetto is in a small town that has similarities to an East St. Louis, Gary, Indiana, or Flint, Michigan while being between the two cities of Pittsburgh and Cleveland.

-What was once one of the most thriving and wealthiest cities in the country, during the early part of the 1900s, changed and declined as many jobs were lost in the city’s steel industry that was important to the city’s success.
+What was once one of the most thriving and wealthiest cities in the country, during the early part of the 1900s, changed and declined as many jobs were lost in the decline of the city’s steel industry, which was an important part of the city’s success.

-Places like the North Side, which was the city’s richest community and a once predominantly thriving Italian neighborhood, became one of the roughest areas of the Youngstown ghetto with the likes of the Brier Hill projects, Wirt Street, and Westlake Terrace, which was one of the first housing projects to be built in the country.
+Places like the North Side, which was the city’s richest community and a once predominantly Italian neighborhood, became one of the roughest areas of the Youngstown ghetto with the likes of the Brier Hill projects, Wirt Street, and Westlake Terrace.

 Neighborhoods of the Youngstown ghetto like Down The Hill and other blocks on the South Side, or the projects on the East Side off of McGuffy like the Victory Estates, Plaza View, and the Brooks, now Rockford Village, are just a few of the city’s urban communities.

-As most of the city’s neighborhoods poverty rate is around 40% and the average income of $24,000 compared to its metropolitan average income of $43,000, the city’s future is unknown, as vacant properties have plagued all sides of the city other than the West Side.
+As most of the city’s neighborhoods poverty rate is around 40% with an average income of $24,000, the city’s future is unknown as vacant properties have plagued all sides of the city other than the West Side.